Luís Correia, Piauí, Brazil: What to pack, what to wear, and when to go [2024]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and N. Ensure that you pick the correct kind.
-The majority of adapters available are simply plugs and require your electronics to adjust the voltage themselves.
-If your electronics can't do that they could get fried.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types C and N. Check that you get the right kind.
+Many adapters currently being sold are just plug changers and expect your electronics to change the voltage themselves.
+If your devices can't do that they could get fried.
+This one is sufficent for most countries.

 What to do in Luís Correia, Piauí, Brazil